How to create a realistic ship bridge simulator

 As with training, an unrealistic mathematical model can have consequences for an engineering study.
 This might lead to decisions being made on poor/wrong facts, for instance the environmental limitations for a port might turn out to be lower than the results from the simulator which might have a negative financial impact.
 Many elements play a part in the realism of a ship bridge simulator, and therefore a complex but realistic mathematical model is necessary to create realistic simulations.

-What we feed into the mathematical model
+What we feed into the mathematical model is vital to the result

 We do not only get data from the towing tank and wind tunnel to get the right manoeuvring conditions in the model.
 We also use CFD and sea trial data to refine and validate the mathematical model together with the experience and knowledge of our experienced shipbuilders and our captains' wide experience from their many years at sea.